-The Committee is asked to RESOLVE that planning permission be refused on the following grounds: 1.
-The proposed development by virtue of its siting and design would result in substantial harm to the special character of the Grade II listed building and on Eastwood Conservation Area, contrary to the aims of Policy 11 of the Broxtowe Aligned Core Strategy (2014), Policy 23 of the Part 2 Local Plan (2019) and the NPPF (2023).
+The Committee is asked to RESOLVE that listed building consent be refused on the following grounds:

-NOTES TO APPLICANT
+1. A clear and convincing justification for the proposed harm to the Grade II listed building and its setting that will result from the development has not been provided.
+Accordingly, the development is contrary to Policy 11 of the Broxtowe Aligned Core Strategy (2014), to Policy 23 of the Part 2 Local Plan (2019) and the NPPF (2023).

-1. The Council has acted positively and proactively in the determination of this application by working to determine it within the agreed determination timescale.
+NOTES TO APPLICANT 1.
+The Council has acted positively and proactively in the determination of this application by working to determine it within the agreed determination timescale.